Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

 \subsection{Results}

-In Table~\ref{tb:eval_results} we show the time performance in milliseconds (ms) of all approaches against the 50 model-log pairs.
+In Table~\ref{tb:eval_results} we show the time performance in milliseconds (ms) of all approaches against the 50 model-log pairs including any preprocessing times.
 The best result for each dataset is highlighted in bold and timeout cases are recorded with ``t/out''.
-The table also shows the number of S-Components (``\#SComp'') of the input process model and the average trace reduction length (``$\varnothing$Red.''), computed as the average length of the original traces minus the average length of the reduced traces from Table~\ref{tb:log_stats}.
-We included these model-log characteristics as they have some explanatory value regarding the time results.
+The table also shows the number of S-Components (``\#SComp'') of the model and the average trace reduction length (``$\varnothing$Red.''), computed as the average trace lengths minus the average length of the reduced traces from Table~\ref{tb:log_stats}.
+We included these model-log properties as they have explanatory value for the time results.

 \textbf{Analyzing the overall performance.} The Automata-based approach (Automata) outperforms the other datasets in 32 of 50 cases; its S-Components extension (SComp) performs best in eight out of 50 cases while the use of the tandem repeats reduction on top of the S-Components extension (TR-SComp), performs best in seven out of 50 cases.
-Both eMEQ and ALI outperform the other approaches in one case only, while the ILP approach never outperforms any other approach.
+Both eMEQ and ALI outperform the other approaches in one case only, while the ILP as well as the LP approach never outperforms any other approach.
 When including the number of times an approach was ranked second, in order to reduce small variations, the results between the Automata-based variants homogenize.
-The base approach increases to 36 out of 50 cases, the SComp extension increases to 32 of 50 and the TR-SComp variant increases to 27 out of 50.
+The base approach increases to 36 out of 50 cases, the SComp extension increases to 29 of 50 and the TR-SComp variant increases to 27 out of 50.
+The LP approach increases to 3 out of 50 datasets.
 The results of ILP, eMEQ and ALI do not change.
-When considering the total time spent across all 50 datasets (excluding timed out cases), the TR-SComp approach is the fastest with 251 seconds, followed by the SComp approach at around 300 seconds, the Automata approach at 540 seconds, eMEQ at 840 seconds, ILP at 1,250 seconds and last ALI at 1,600 seconds.
-The difference between the total execution time (TR-SComp ranks first) and the ranking in individual datasets (TR-SComp ranks third) indicates that the tandem repeats approach reduces execution times significantly but only for certain datasets, i.e.\ those cases where effectively repetition is observed in the log.
+When considering the total time spent across all 50 datasets (excluding timed out cases), the TR-SComp approach is the fastest with 251 seconds, followed by the SComp approach at around 300 seconds, the Automata approach at 540 seconds, eMEQ at 840 seconds, ILP and LP at 1,250 seconds and last ALI at 1,600 seconds.
+The difference between the total execution time (TR-SComp ranks first) and the ranking in individual datasets (TR-SComp ranks third) indicates that the tandem repeats approach reduces execution times significantly but only for certain datasets, i.e.\ the cases where repetitions can be observed in the log.